In 2004 Nick Bell became President of D&AD, one of his first duties was to choose the designer for the next annual.

-In 2004, their annual was one of the few places you could get a concentrated hit of good advertising and design, as a result the annuals were revered and collected, so getting the chance to design one was a great honour.
+Back in 2004, the D&AD Annual was one of the few places you could get a concentrated hit of good advertising and design, consequently they were collected.

 So the idea was to print the annual on overtly recycled, browny papers with a warning sign on the front saying ‘DO NOT RECYCLE’.

 I liked the cognitive dissonance this would create, it looks ethical but it’s anti-recycling?

 2nd IDEA: Spoof the ‘Now That’s What I Call Music’ albums.

 Less rational, but it would be cool for D&AD to be a bit cheesy and kitsch, possibly a reaction to some of the previous annuals that took themselves so seriously.

 I also thought there’d be a lot of mileage in the music angle, in parodying music ephemera.

 A pretty straight forward idea based on the thought that if you win a pencil you and your work will live forever, being admired by generations, or civilisations.